steveive8/Linear-Algebra/Lec 3 - Multiplication and Inverse Matrices.md

 #### A x Column j of A inverse = Column j of I

-It is looking at that equatiion by columns.
+It is looking at that equation by columns.
 This is like Gauss.
 We're back to solving systems of equations, but we're solving two right-hand sides instead of one.

 > That's where Jordan comes in.